 -

-Ensure that the ack-extend-network-controller component is not installed in your cluster.
-If it is already installed, uninstall it.
+Verify that ack-extend-network-controller is not installed in your cluster.
+If it is, uninstall it.

 Log on to the ACK console.
 In the left navigation pane, click Clusters.